katharinalisalin/demo-bug-template/docs/contributing/index.md

 sure to especially pay attention to the following points and keep them in mind when interacting within this project.

-:material-account-multiple-check: Treat the community and the maintainers with respect
+:material-handshake: Treat the community and the maintainers with respect

 :material-comment-text-multiple: Use welcoming, inclusive, and respectful language

-:material-account-box-multiple: Embrace and understand different viewpoints and experiences
+:material-account-group: Embrace and understand different viewpoints and experiences

 :material-checkbox-multiple-marked-circle: Accept decisions from the maintainers, even if things are not going your way